0xFableOrg/xchain/pages/analysis-thoughts.md

 [claims](https://twitter.com/jbaylina/status/1603144831978831872?t=QyGfOu3Htsc_42c8pw5Szw) to have a proving system that is fast enough to use in practice (2.5 min proving time on 7$/hour AWS hardware for 10M gas — Ethereum blocks are 15M/30M gas target/limit every 12s, and Optmism blocks are 5M/30M every 2s).
-This relies on running a zkEVM stack, and such stack are (form the assessment of independent researchers) really hard or even impossible to run for third-parties (key components not open-source, etc).
+This relies on running a zkEVM stack, and such stacks are (from the assessment of independent researchers) really hard or even impossible to run for third-parties (key components not open-source, etc).
 In the medium-term using such proofs + a multisig system (to ward against zk implementation bugs) seems like the ideal option if designing a system from scratch.